 Enjoy a walk through the centre of Rome starting at the Spanish Steps and finishing at the Pantheon.

 In front of the Pantheon is the fabulous “Fountain of the Pantheon”.
 The fountain has as its centrepiece an obelisk surrounded by four dolphins.
 It’s a great place to stand and admire the impressive portico at the front of the Pantheon which screens the vast hemispherical dome.
 The Piazza della Rotonda, which it sits in is a busy square with lots of bars, restaurants and cafes.
 The Piazza is full of people at all hours, photographing the building, enjoying the music performed by different street artists or just eating outside one of the eateries.

 There are sixteen massive columns supporting the portico.
-Each of the 60-ton columns was brought all the way from Egypt.
+Each of the 60-ton columns came all the way from Egypt.
 On top of the columns sits a triangular pediment.
 The pediment bears an inscription that attributes the building of the Pantheon to Marcus Vipsanius Agrippa a Roman statesman and architect.
 It reads “M•AGRIPPA•L•F•COS•TERTIUM•FECIT” which when translated means “It was built by Marcos Agrippa in his third consulate”.
 This is slightly confusing as Agrippa built the earlier Pantheon which burned down.
 Emperor Hadrian used this piece of the old building as a nod to the previous building.